TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 ## Purchase Products

-* TOAST IAP supports product purchase by using product ID registered at store.
+* NHN Cloud IAP supports product purchase by using product ID registered at the store.
-* Product information is included to [IapProductDetails](./iap-android/#iapproductdetails) which is returned by calling ToastIap.queryProductDetails().
+* Product information is included in the [IapProductDetails](./iap-android/#iapproductdetails) object that is returned by calling the ToastIap.queryProductDetails() method.
-* Product ID can be obtained by using IapProductDetails.getProductId().
+* Product ID can be obtained by using the IapProductDetails.getProductId() method.
-* Product purchase begins via ToastIap.launchPurchaseFlow(), after setting product ID to [IapPurchaseFlowParams](./iap-android/#iappurchaseflowparams).
+* Product purchase begins via ToastIap.launchPurchaseFlow(), after setting product ID on [IapPurchaseFlowParams](./iap-android/#iappurchaseflowparams).
-* [IapPurchaseFlowParams](./iap-android/#iappurchaseflowparams) can be created by using [IapPurchaseFlowParams.Builder](./iap-android/#iappurchaseflowparamsbuilder).
+* The [IapPurchaseFlowParams](./iap-android/#iappurchaseflowparams) object can be created by using [IapPurchaseFlowParams.Builder](./iap-android/#iappurchaseflowparamsbuilder).
-* Result of product purchase is returned through [IapService.PurchasesUpdatedListener](./iap-android/#iapservicepurchasesupdatedlistener) registered in TOAST IAP.
+* The result of product purchase is returned via [IapService.PurchasesUpdatedListener](./iap-android/#iapservicepurchasesupdatedlistener) registered in TOAST IAP.

-### Specifications for Product Purchase IAP
+### Specification for Product Purchase IAP

 ```java
 /* ToastIap.java */